haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 {% endcollapsibleh2 %}

-{% collapsibleh2 Problem: Error displays in the Magento Admin %}
+{% collapsibleh2 问题: Error displays in the Magento Admin %}

 After you log in to the Magento Admin, the following notification error might display: